8bitmcu/eee701kernel/README.md

 # eee701kernel

-This git repo contains code to helps cross-compile a custom kernel for the EEE 701.
+This git repo contains a Dockerfile and .config which helps build a custom kernel tailored for the EEE 701.

 How to use